 WOAG Bones Cymru 2018: Skills & Knowledge Meeting

-In September 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the Royal Osteoporosis Society (then the National Osteoporosis Society, hosted its first Welsh Skills and Knowledge meeting focusing on the management of fragility fracture patients.
+In September 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the Royal Osteoporosis Society (then the National Osteoporosis Society), hosted its first Welsh Skills and Knowledge meeting focusing on the management of fragility fracture patients.
 There were lively discussions on an exciting variety of topics including models of care in Wales to manage fragility fracture patients, identification of patients with vertebral fractures, recording activity around fragility fractures, osteonecrosis of the jaw, and dental health.
-Attendees also learned about the support that is available from the Royal Osteoporosis Society (then the National Osteoporosis Society for Healthcare Professionals & patients in Wales.
+Attendees also learned about the support that is available from the Royal Osteoporosis Society (then the National Osteoporosis Society) for healthcare professionals and patients in Wales.

 Download the osteonecrosis of the jaw and dental health presentation using the link below.

 WOAG Bones Cymru 2018 Renal Bone Disease Clinical Meeting

-In July 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the Royal Osteoporosis Society (then the National Osteoporosis Society, hosted its first Welsh meeting on the pathophysiology and management of renal bone disease.
+In July 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the Royal Osteoporosis Society (then the National Osteoporosis Society), hosted its first Welsh meeting on the pathophysiology and management of renal bone disease.
 The event attracted 60 delegates who were updated on the latest KDIGO guidelines for CKD-MBD (Chronic Kidney Disease – Mineral Bone Disorder) and learned about the relevance of this in the day to day management of their patients.

 The presentations expanded the delegates knowledge on this challenging subject and inspired much lively debate: Professor Mike Stone (Visiting Professor University of South Wales School of Health, Consultant Physician & Director of Bone Research, Bone Research Unit, Cardiff and Chair of WOAG) opened the meeting with a session on CKD-MBD.
 This was followed by Dr Sanjeev Patel (Consultant Rheumatologist, Kings College Hospital Foundation Trust, London and Senior Lecturer in Rheumatology at St Georges Hospital Medical School, London) who spoke on osteoporosis and CKD.
 The meeting was concluded by Dr Antony Johansen (Clinical Lead - National Hip Fracture Database, Consultant in Orthogeriatrics & Trauma Medicine, Cardiff Trauma Unit and Vice Chair of WOAG) who drew on the learning of both talks to challenge practice in the care of hip fracture patients.